hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	However at same time it also respects $-prefixed fixed celladdress parts notation.
 	So such cell address parts which are $-prefixed will not be changed.

+	NOTE: If 'P' (capital P) is used for pasting, then it wont adjust the cell addresses.

 * supports a readonly view mode, if required.

 * adjust to terminal window size changes.